Taking Property Without Consent Can Result In Theft Charges

 Theft occurs when a person unlawfully appropriates property with the intent to deprive the owner of that property.
 Put simply, under Texas law you commit theft if you take property that does not belong to you without consent from the property owner or if you do not intend to return it.

-If you are facing theft charges, get legal help from the experienced team of criminal defense attorneys at Lanzillo Law, PLLC.
-A skilled lawyer is essential to obtaining your best possible outcome.
+If you are facing theft charges, get legal help from an experienced criminal defense attorney.
+I am Johnny Lanzillo and at Lanzillo Law, PLLC, you will have a skilled lawyer who is committed to helping you obtain your best possible outcome.

 Penalties For Theft Vary Based On Property Value